vsouza/awesome-ios/README.md

  * [HidingNavigationBar](https://github.com/tristanhimmelman/HidingNavigationBar) - Easily hide and show a view controller's navigation bar (and tab bar) as a user scrolls :large_orange_diamond:
  * [MEVHorizontalContacts](https://github.com/manuelescrig/MEVHorizontalContacts) - An iOS UICollectionViewLayout subclass to show a list of contacts with configurable expandable menu items.
  * [Ripple](https://github.com/RamonGilabert/Ripple) - Remember there's no such thing as a small act of kindness.
 Every act creates a ripple with no logical end. :large_orange_diamond:
- * [ScalePicker](https://github.com/kronik/ScalePicker) - A curated list of awesome iOS ecosystem, including Objective-C and Swift Projects 🔶
+ * [ScalePicker](https://github.com/kronik/ScalePicker) - Generic scale and a handy float-value picker for any iOS app

 ##### Activity Indicator